ihafkenschiel/eatcomplete-mern/README.md

   * Redux Thunk middleware to handle asynchronous redux actions

-## What's Next

-  * Add a payment method solution to enable checkout and collecting payments
-  * Associate each Merchant to a payment account
-  * Enable Admin to edit products & category products
-  * Enable Merchants to add products to a specific category

 ## Demo

 This application is deployed on Heroku.
-Please check it out :smile: [here](https://mern-store-80202.herokuapp.com/).
+Please check it out :smile: [here]().

 ## Install